 - How your ear and hand decide the quality of a phone call (RTÉ Brainstorm, August 14th, 2018) is a polished, updated version of the story told in Research Shows One Ear Is Better Than The Other When It Comes To Holding Your Phone (Forbes, 2017)

 - Uzvratna posjeta Hubertu Butleru (The Return Visit to Hubert Butler) is a series of texts about the history of Ireland’s left seen through a Yugoslav lens appearing on prometej.ba.
-Fifteen articles have been published so far.
+Current article count: twenty one.

 - What is the Difference between Nonlinear Mechanics and the Chaos Theory?
 (Forbes, April 12th, 2018 and Apple News, April 12th, 2018) was a (rather technical) article about nonlinear systems.